Seventy fire fighters tackle fire in Trafalgar Square pub during heatwave

 The Mall was closed in both directions between Trafalgar Square and Horse Guards Road.

-A spokesperson for Metropolitan Police told MyLondon: “Police are assisting with road closures following reports of a fire at an address in Spring Gardens SW1.
+A spokesperson for Metropolitan Police told The Independent: “Police are assisting with road closures following reports of a fire at an address in Spring Gardens SW1.
 No reports of any injuries at this time.”

 More follows...